Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/service-directory-mapping.md

 badge: enterprise
 ---

-Service Directory Mapping allows organizations to use their LDAP Directory for authentication and authorization in Kong Enterprise.
+Service Directory Mapping allows organizations to use their LDAP Directory for authentication and authorization in {{site.base_gateway}}.

-After starting Kong Enterprise with the desired configuration, you can create new Admins whose usernames match those in your LDAP directory.
+After starting {{site.base_gateway}} with the desired configuration, you can create new Admins whose usernames match those in your LDAP directory.
 Those users will then be able to accept invitations to join Kong Manager and log in with their LDAP credentials.

 How Service Directory Mapping works in Kong:
-* Roles are created in Kong Enterprise using the Admin API or Kong Manager.
+* Roles are created in {{site.base_gateway}} using the Admin API or Kong Manager.
 * Groups are created and roles are associated with the groups.
 * When users log in to Kong Manager, they get permissions based on the group(s) they belong to.

-For example, if a User's Group changes in the Service Directory, their Kong Admin account's associated Role also changes in Kong Enterprise the next time they log in to Kong Manager.
-The mapping removes the task of manually managing access in Kong Enterprise, as it makes the Service Directory the system of record.
+For example, if a User's Group changes in the Service Directory, their Kong Admin account's associated Role also changes in {{site.base_gateway}} the next time they log in to Kong Manager.
+The mapping removes the task of manually managing access in {{site.base_gateway}}, as it makes the Service Directory the system of record.

-### Prerequisites
+## Prerequisites

-* Kong Enterprise installed and configured
+* {{site.base_gateway}} installed and configured
 * Kong Manager access
 * A local LDAP directory

-### Configure Service Directory Mapping
+## Configure Service Directory Mapping

 Configure Service Directory Mapping to use your LDAP Directory for authentication and authorization.

-### Step 1: Start Kong Enterprise
+## Start {{site.base_gateway}}

 From a terminal window, enter: